Is it really possible to learn faster? Are accelerated learning techniques and rapid learning techniques really legit?

 While cramming may get you through an exam, if that is your goal, it doesn’t help much with real mastery and long-term retention.
 You do, of course, need to repeat, review, and test yourself, but try to do this at spaced intervals.
 Study or practice for a bit, stop, and come back to it later (perhaps, as suggested above, with some sleep in between).

 Yes, this takes at least a little bit of extra time, but quick learning isn’t of much value if you don’t retain what you learn, eh?

 So, those are my suggestions.
 In spite of what numerous self help gurus may claim, I don’t think there are any miracle approaches to accelerated learning – at least not for learning that really sticks.
 Nonetheless, I know from my own experiences (in addition to having reviewed a great deal of research) that the techniques covered here can make a significant difference.

 What about you?
-What approaches have you found effective for effective accelerated learning?
+What accelerated learning techniques have you found effective?
 Please comment and share.